Vyral/base-template/_posts/2021-06-17-create-a-mini-farm-around-each-listing.md

 **5\.
 Door knocking**.
 It’s a great opportunity to invite the neighbors to come visit you or share with their friends.
 I have all kinds of door-knocking scripts when it comes to open houses and new listings.

 **6\.
 Blog about each property**.
-Every property gets a write-up and then it links to our CRM so that if people want more information then hopefully we can capture them in our web and help them achieve their real estate goals.
+Every property gets a write-up, and then it links to our CRM so that if people want more information, we can hopefully capture them in our web and help them achieve their real estate goals.

 **7\.
 The <u><a target="_blank" rel="noopener" href="https://yourjourneywithjennie.com/using-the-golden-letter-to-prospect-for-listings.html">golden letter</a></u>**.
 It's a way for you to market to the general public or your database that we need more listings.

 **8\.
 Valuation sites**.
-We point out homeowners who may be thinking about selling to our home valuation sites.
+We point homeowners who may be thinking about selling toward our home valuation sites.
 There are lots of tools for this.
 Basically, we want to capture their data and start to send them educational information.
 Now that they have expressed interest &nbsp;in selling, we want to help them by sharing information about the market.

 Use every opportunity that you get when you take a listing because you know it's going to sell fast.
 Make sure that you capitalize on all of the opportunities that you can to market that property, market yourself as a professional, and find more listings.
 If you have any further questions, please contact me at (918) 706-9845.